Iv4nio/EarthBot/README.md

 # 🌎 EarthBot
 This bot creation was originally supposed to assist a discord server.

-However, the server is now disbanded therefore I've made this repository public.
+However, the server has now been disbanded therefore I've made this repository public.

 # Invite
 If you would like to invite this bot, use the link provided: